dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 This second type of compression method restricts the updates to a restricted space such as making each update low-rank with at most rank k or using random mask on updates making it a sparse matrix, and only sending the non-zero entries.

-These both methods can be used to reduce the communication overhead and also reduce the size of updates for each round making it reliable even at low upload speeds.
+<span class='purple'>These both methods can be used to reduce the communication overhead and also reduce the size of updates for each round making it reliable even at low upload speeds.</span>

 ## Applications